Set#

 Introduction#

 In this section we introduce a special type of sets: dynamic sets.
-The sets that we discuss in detail above have their elements stated and the membership is never changed.
-Therefore they are called static static sets.
-In contrast, the elements of dynamic sets are not fixed, but may be added and removed.
+The sets that we discuss in detail above have their elements stated and the membership is usually given at object creation time or through the addRecords function.
+Therefore they are called static sets.
+In contrast, the elements of dynamic sets are not fixed, but may be changed by GAMSPy assignment statements.
 Dynamic sets are most often used as controlling indices in assignments or equation definitions and as the conditional set in an indexed operation.
 We will first show how assignments are used to change set membership in dynamic sets.
 Then we will introduce set operations and the last part of this chapter covers dynamic sets in the context of conditions.

 Assigning Membership to Dynamic Sets#